Trelleborg Viking Ring Fortress

 Know Before You Go

-Trelleborg is located in Northwest Zealand, approximately, 6km from Slagelse and 104km southeast of Copenhagen.
+Trelleborg is located in Northwest Zealand, approximately, 6km from Slagelse and 104km southwest of Copenhagen.
 Trains operate frequently from Copenhagen to Slagelse and bus 312 travels to Trelleborg.